 If your former employer refuses to give you a P45 you should still apply for Jobseeker’s Allowance.

 If you do not have a P45, the Department of Employment Affairs and Social Protection may informally contact your employer when you apply for Jobseeker’s Allowance and ask him or her to send you a P45 to help process your claim.

-If this hasn't resulted in your former employer giving you your P45, you can ask to fill in form IA49 at your Intreo centre or social welfare local office.
+If this hasn't resulted in your former employer giving you your P45, you can ask to fill in form IA49 at your Intreo Centre or Social Welfare Branch Office.

 Form IA49 is a declaration stating that you believe your former employer did not comply with social insurance regulations.
 As a result of your declaration, there will be an investigation into your employer's payment of PRSI.
 Filling in form IA49 may not result in your P45, however, it may help to determine if you qualify for Jobseeker's Allowance.

 If you are not given a P45 when you leave your job you should first ask your employer for it.
 If the employer does not supply it you should contact the tax office.

 If you contact your tax office, Revenue will contact the employer and obtain your P45 for you.
-If you have not been given your P45 and you think that your PRSI contributions have not been paid you should inform your local social welfare inspector by contacting your Intreo centre or social welfare local office or the Scope section of the Department of Social Protection.
+If you have not been given your P45 and you think that your PRSI contributions have not been paid you should inform your local social welfare inspector by contacting your Intreo Centre or Social Welfare Branch Office or the Scope section of the Department of Social Protection.